top of page

 The Roots of High Sensitivity

 People are born with a certain temperament, and that temperament is largely based on genetics.
 Your temperament is how you respond to the world, including how your nervous system reacts, and how you emotionally regulate yourself.
-You can't change the way your brain is biologically wired, so your temperament doesn't shift much over your lifetime.
-As your personality develops, your temperament is modified by your experiences and interactions.
+Your temperament interacts with your life experiences, which influences the way your personality develops.
+While your personality can evolve over time, your temperament essentially remains the same from birth.
+You can't change the way your brain is biologically wired, so your temperament doesn't shift much during your lifetime.

-While "sensitivity" is a trait that we all have within us, at different levels, HSP is a temperament that is observed in about 15-20% of the population.
-When you are a HSP, your nervous system processes things more deeply.
+While "sensitivity" is a trait that we all have within us, at different levels, being a highly sensitive person is a temperament that is observed in about 15-20% of the population.
+When you are an HSP, your nervous system processes things more deeply.
 You often experience emotions and stimuli more intensely, have a strong capacity for empathy and self-awareness, and are more observant and intuitive.
 Whether these traits feel helpful or cause you difficulty is typically based on your environment.

-If you are a HSP who had a childhood where conditions were unpredictable, chronically stressful, and invalidating, your sensitivity can cause you to feel deeply pained and overwhelmed.
+If you are an HSP who had a childhood where conditions were unpredictable, chronically stressful, and invalidating, your sensitivity can cause you to feel distressed and overwhelmed.
 You may learn to cope by becoming hyper vigilant or shut down.
-Or you become a people pleaser and a perfectionist in order to avoid disapproval.
+You may become a people pleaser and a perfectionist in order to avoid disapproval.

 Misconceptions about HSP